orangesurf/orangesurf-seedsigner-case/README.md

 For General information see https://github.com/orangesurf/orangesurf-seedsigner-case/blob/main/README.md

 # Latest Version Information
-- v04 is a 2 part design using live button hinges
+- v05 is a 2 part design using live button hinges

 # Assembly
-- M2 bress inserts should be fitted using a soldering iron into the coverPlate
+- M2 brass inserts should be fitted using a soldering iron into the coverPlate
 - M2 countersunk screws (20mm Length) are inserted into the holes in the underside of the outerCase